Skip to main content

 First drafted action

-Detector loop runs overnight.
-First Slack-DM nudge or Linear ticket lands in the approval inbox.
+Pulse runs overnight.
+The first drafted nudge or ticket lands in your approval inbox.

 30 minutes, not 30 days.